 Why the operating system is important?

 Our devices are more complex than they seem to be.
 You are simply using your device, but are you aware of the complex programs that run side by side?
 And, these complex programs are in constant need of access to the CPU, memory, and storage of the machine.
-It’s the operating system that ensures these programs get access to what they need.
-The tedious task of coordinating is performed well by the operating system, making it an essential component.

 What are the types of operating systems?

 Each device you purchase comes with an OS.
 In fact, OS is one of the factors that some people consider before making purchasing decisions related to devices.
-Here, is a list of different types of OS.
+Here, is a list of different types of OS:

 1. Batch operating system

-The batch OS includes payroll systems, daily reports, transaction processes, and bank statements.
-So, what happens in this OS, is that all the programs and data are grouped in the form of batches.
-Then, these batches are processed.
 The best part about this OS is that all the similar jobs are given for processing at the same time, which saves time in execution.
 Hence, reducing idle time.
 The drawback of this OS is that it can be costly and if, for some reason, the job fails, then the waiting time for execution of other jobs is unpredictable.

 2. Distributed operating system

 The distributed OS includes LOCUS, IRIX, Mach, and MICROS.
 In this OS, there is a single communication channel, where various devices are connected.
 This makes it possible for users to access files available in the connected system, irrespective of whether the files are available or not on their system.
-The applications of the distributed OS are internet technology, airline reservation control system, and telecommunications network.
-The good part about this OS is that it reduces the load on the host system, but on the other hand, if the main network fails, the whole system suffers.

 3. Time-sharing operating system

 The time-sharing OS includes Windows XP, Vista, 7, 8, 10, 2000, Linux, and UNIX.
 In this OS, all the tasks work efficiently as they are allocated with time, eliminating the waiting time for the CPU.
-The advantage of this OS is that it maintains the system performance despite handling multiple users.
+The advantage of this OS is that it maintains the system’s performance despite handling multiple users.
 And, it ensures that programs run smoothly.
-But on the flip side, the CPU heat up as multiple processors are used for executing tasks.
+But on the flip side, the CPU heats up as multiple processors are used for executing tasks.

 4. Network operating system

 The network OS includes Sun Solaris, Microsoft Windows Server 2003, 2008, and Mac OS X. In this OS, LAN(local area network) or inter-network systems are used to connect computers and terminals.
 It is also called a tightly coupled system, as the users in the same network know the configurations of the other users.
-The benefit of network OS is that it provides remote access to servers, and protects the data from unauthorized access.
-And, the drawback of this OS is that it is quite expensive, and requires regular updates and maintenance.

 5. Real-time operating system